sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** term used to query twitter api was **Bloodclart**. slang usage observed. used to refer to extremely negative things or persons. many tweets from the UK, and some refences to crime or violence.
+**Comments:** term used to query twitter API was **Bloodclart**. slang usage observed. used to refer to extremely negative things or persons. many tweets from the UK, and some references to crime or violence.

 ### 32) Term: **Bally**